jazzband/django-oauth-toolkit/docs/resource_server.rst

 Separate Resource Server
 ========================
-Django OAuth Toolkit allows to separate the :term:`Authentication Server` and the :term:`Resource Server.` Based on the `RFC 7662 <https://tools.ietf.org/html/rfc7662>`_ Django OAuth Toolkit provides a rfc-compliant introspection endpoint.
+Django OAuth Toolkit allows to separate the :term:`Authorization Server` and the :term:`Resource Server`.
+Based on the `RFC 7662 <https://tools.ietf.org/html/rfc7662>`_ Django OAuth Toolkit provides a rfc-compliant introspection endpoint.
 As well the Django OAuth Toolkit allows to verify access tokens by the use of an introspection endpoint.